-You have been invited to discuss your child's wellbeing along the lines of the Let's Talk about Children (LTC) approach.
+In the middle of all this, you have been invited to discuss your child's wellbeing along the lines of the Let's Talk about Children (LTC) approach.
 Welcome to the discussion!
 Here is a brief overview of the approach, hopefully answering some of your questions about what is ahead.